RxDave/ReactiveProgramming/Spec.md

 ##### Connecting to the Server
 1. The user can set their "user name" before connecting.
-   1. The user name from their last session is displayed by default.
 2. The user must enter a service URL and click a Connect button.
    1. When the Connect button is pressed, and the user name is valid, and the service URL is a valid URI:
       1. Disable the Connect button.